Advanced Micro Devices (AMD)

 The sales forecasting app has had a huge impact and high visibility.
 AMD’s attainment process constantly monitors the sales team’s progress in achieving quarterly goals—critical to financial reporting.
 Typically, AMD would run attainment on a weekly basis.
 Using the revenue forecasting app they created with Skuid, reps are now forecasting numbers on a daily basis, and they can forecast up to three quarters in the future.
 The new tool queries 130 rows of very complex data, and it comes back in 5 seconds.
 With the old system, this would easily take 15 minutes or more to load.

-In addition to the revenue forecasting app, AMD completely revamped its pricing system to integrate it with Salesforce.
-This move reduced the administrative burden for reps, saving them two to three hours each week.
+In addition to the revenue forecasting app, AMD completely revamped its pricing system to integrate with Salesforce.
+This has reduced the administrative burden for reps, saving them two to three hours each week.

 “With the apps we built using Skuid and the new processes we’ve rolled out in the last year, we’re now able to take end customer opportunities in our pipeline and connect them directly to revenue shipments,” John said.